Topic modeling is a dense but gratifying subject.

 You’re probably done if you seem to have a topic distribution that makes a ton of sense.

 If there seem to be multiple clusters based on one topic, you probably should reduce k, the number of topics.

 If you have some clusters that feel like they’re being forced together, you’ll want to increase k to give the topic model the chance to spread these clusters out.

 The Problem With Latent Dirichlet Allocation

-We quickly start to see a problem with the Latent Dirichlet Allocation Model, where we are picking random values of K to almost create a model we’re looking for.
+We quickly start to see a problem with the Latent Dirichlet Allocation Model, where we pick random K values and almost create the model we’re looking for.

-This leads us to need a way for the model to decide what is the best label candidates for our process.
+This leads us to need a way for the model to decide what is the best label candidate for our process.

 Why We Need Automatic labeling